bitknife/Go-Shapes/wtf-main/README.md

     go mod download

 This will also install the protobuf/capnproto libraries needed for the stub generation of the common directory.

+To update all modules, do

+    go get -u
+    go mod tidy

 ## Running the server